Postdoctoral fellow in Cambridge, Massachusetts

 I am a postdoctoral fellow in the Morality Lab at Boston College led by Liane Young.
 I received my PhD in psychology from Yale in May 2019, working in theHuman Cooperation LabwithDavid Rand.
 I am a co-founder of theApplied Cooperation Teamat MIT which fosters relationships with firms in the non-profit, for-profit, and government sectors to test the ecological validity of our laboratory findings in the real world (seethis videofor an intro to our work).

-Before graduate school, I was an RA in many labs, e.g. these at Harvard and Mass General Hospital.
 I received my AB from Harvard College in 2007 with an independently designed major in Leadership.
 While there, I co-founded the Leadership Institute at Harvard College.
-I owe much of my knowledge about leadership and prosocial behavior to Camp Becket, where I spent 13 happy summers.
+I owe much of my knowledge about leadership and prosocial behavior to many happy summers spent at Camp Becket, YMCA.